Here’s a list of frequently asked questions and their corresponding answers that we hope will help those wishing to retreat here.

 Our primary focus is to provide quiet space for individual retreatants.
 But it is often possible to accommodate small groups.
 A typical group that comes for a day retreat ranges anywhere from 5-12 people.
 It is sometimes possible to host more than 12 people, but you need to speak with the director about your needs and posiible options.

 What about meals?

 Meals are not provided.
 You are welcome to use the full kitchen in the retreat house.
 Basic condiments, salad dressings, coffee, teas, are provided.
 Brother Martin most always has cookies to make you smile.

 Are you open in the winter?

 Yes!
 Outside of unusually snowy days (which can actually be magical in their own way), the 71 acres of fields and forest trails can still be enjoyed with some good winter shoes, snow-shoes, cross-country skis, and warm gear.
-The retreat house and Tiqvah cabin are both warmed with cozy-warm woodstoves.
-Wind Words is too small for a wood stove so is heated (quickly) by a propane wall heater.
+The retreat house and Tiqvah cabin are both warmed with cozy-warm wood stoves.

 What do I do / Where do I go when I first arrive to Still Waters?